kit-tm/gcmi-exp/README.md

 ## Detailed Experiment Description

-There are currently two fully automated experiments (pbce and combined) which can be found in their respective directories.
-The following subsections describe the two experiments and includes pointers to important code files.
+There are currently two fully automated experiments (PBCE Experiment and Combined PBCE/TableVisor Experiment).
+The latency experiment isn't fully automated, because three physical servers are required.
+The following subsections describe the experiments and include pointers to important files.
+Hint: This part is not required if you only want to reproduce the results (it just provides further information).

 ### PBCE Experiment